Print PDF Version

 Person in Charge.

-- A Nominated Person or Authorised Person (Electrical) who has accepted a Permit to Work, a Sanction to Test, a Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction or an Authority for Access, for a particular task from another Authorised Person (Electrical), or
+- An Electrical Nominated or Authorised Person who has accepted a Permit to Work, a Sanction to Test, a Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction or an Authority for Access, for a particular task from another Authorised Person (Electrical), or

-- A Nominated Person who has accepted Standing Instruction from an Authorised Person (Electrical), or
+- An Electrical Nominated Person who has accepted Standing Instruction from an Electrical Authorised Person, or

-- A Nominated Person or Authorised Person (Electrical) who is responsible for working on or testing low voltage equipment in accordance with Table LV3.
+- An Electrical Nominated or Authorised Person who is responsible for working on or testing low voltage equipment in accordance with Table LV3.

 3.13.
 Accompanying Safety Person